 Each experiment basically follows the same sequence, which we execute via our core script:

-- Configure and start any network coded tunnel we wish to use between servers sats-codw and sats-codi.
+- Configure and start any network coded tunnel we wish to use between servers sats-codw and sats-codi, with or without titration.

 - Configure and start any PEP we wish to use between servers sats-pepw and sats-pepi.

-- Start the iperf server on one of the NUCs.
+- Start the iperf3 server on one of the NUCs.
 Note that in iperf, the client sends data to the server rather than downloading it.